lsst-sqre/sasquatch/docs/user-guide/restproxy.rst

 .. note::

-    Kafka topics must be created with the right :ref:`namespace prefix <namespaces>` to be added to the Kafka REST Proxy API.
+    Kafka topics must be created with the right :ref:`namespace prefix <namespaces>` to be recognized by the Kafka REST Proxy.

-Use ``/topics`` in the Kafka REST Proxy API to list the available topics.

 At USDF dev, for example, the endpoint for the ``lsst.example.skyFluxMetric`` Kafka topic is https://usdf-rsp-dev.slac.stanford.edu/sasquatch-rest-proxy/topics/lsst.example.skyFluxMetric from which you can see the topic configuration in Kafka.
+And Kafdrop can be used to visualize the Kafka topics and messages https://usdf-rsp-dev.slac.stanford.edu/kafdrop/topic/lsst.example.skyFluxMetric

 Send data via the Kafka REST Proxy API